 - 8.1 The advisor/investigator will normally present their report to the Committee.
-Before doing so, the report will be reviewed by those overseeing the investigation to ensure that the Brief has been met and that the report is adequate to support the Committee's consideration and decision making. - 8.2 The Committee Member whose conduct is being investigated will not be party to any of the discussions relating to the investigation. - 8.3 The report will be considered at a meeting of the Committee, which may be called specifically for this purpose.
-It is the responsibility of the Committee to consider the report and findings from the investigation and to determine: - Whether there has been a breach - How serious a breach is - What action should be taken

-8.4 The Committee will report the findings of the investigation and the proposed action to the Member concerned within seven days of the meeting at which the report of the investigation was considered.
+Before doing so, the report will be reviewed by those overseeing the investigation to ensure that the Brief has been met and that the report is adequate to support the Committee's consideration and decision making. - 8.2 The Committee Member(s) whose conduct is being investigated will not be party to any of the discussions relating to the investigation. - 8.3 The report will be considered at a meeting of the Committee, which may be called specifically for this purpose.
+It is the responsibility of the Committee to consider the report and findings from the investigation and to determine: - Whether there has been a breach - If there has, how serious a breach it is - What action should be taken and the outcomes to be achieved - 8.4 The Committee will report the findings of the investigation and any the proposed action to the member concerned, in writing, within seven days of the meeting at which the report of the investigation was considered.
+The Investigator will be expected to provide written conclusions that can be incorporated into this communication.
+The Chair should ensure that, in addition to the formal notification, there is personal contact with the GBM(s) whose conduct has been investigated to explain the GB's conclusion, any action and the outcome to be achieved (e.g. training).
+If the complaint is not upheld, it will be important to make this very clear: it would be appropriate, for example to formally welcome the GBM(s) back from leave of absence at their first meeting.